projectgalateia/projectgalateia.github.io/_posts/2014-07-31-training-autoencoder-using-animeface-dataset.md

 [Source on GitHub](https://github.com/projectgalateia/ml-study-autoencoder-animeface).

-Applied Canny edge detection and ordinary backpropagation algorithm(stochastic gradient).
+Applied Canny edge detection and ordinary backpropagation algorithm(stochastic gradient descent).

 Keep on studying for more precise knowledges and better training algorithm.